truenas/documentation/content/SCALETutorials/Apps/UsingCustomApp.md

 To view created container datasets, go to **Datasets** and expand the dataset tree for the pool you use for applications.

 ### Setting Up Persistent Volume Access
 Users developing applications should be mindful that if an application uses Persistent Volume Claims (PVC), those datasets are not mounted on the host and therefore are not accessible within a file browser.
 Upstream zfs-localpv uses this behavior to manage PVC(s).

-If you want to consume or have file browser access to data that is present on the host, set up your custom application to use host path volumes.
+To consume or have file browser access to data that is present on the host, set up your custom application to use host path volumes.

 Alternatively, you can use the network to copy directories and files to and from the pod using `k3s kubectl` commands.